- Home

 Packed with veggies and plant-based protein, fajitas are an incredibly easy vegetarian meal to make – and part of the fun is being able to add whatever fillings you enjoy.

-There are hundreds of quick veggie fajita recipes around, but the best ones tend to contain colourful vegetables, protein-packed beans, and creamy guacamole.
+There are hundreds of quick veggie fajita recipes, but the best ones tend to contain colourful vegetables, protein-packed beans, and creamy guacamole.
 Then, wrap the fillings in a soft flour tortilla to make every mouthful a taste sensation.

-Or, why not mix things up and use your tortillas to make crunchy tostadas rather than fajitas?
+Or, why not mix things up and use your tortillas for crunchy tostadas rather than fajitas?
 These black bean and avocado salsa tostadas are ready in just 25 minutes.

 10. Lentil bolognese

-Spaghetti bolognese is a deliciously comforting Italian dish.
-Though it’s traditionally made with beef, these days there are all kinds of vegetarian alternatives.
+Spaghetti Bolognese is a deliciously comforting Italian dish.
+Though it’s most commonly made with beef, there are all kinds of vegetarian alternatives.

 You can make it with veggie mince, blitzed mushrooms, nuts…but for an easy, healthy, and delicious veggie bolognese, that can be ready in half an hour, try this lentil bolognese from Cooking With Elo.

-Chopping your veg in a food processor rather than by hand saves time, and means your onions, carrots, and courgettes are all the same size.
+Chopping veg in a food processor rather than by hand saves time, and means your onions, carrots, and courgettes are all the same size.
 Sauté the veg with olive oil, add tomato purée, and cook for 10 minutes.
-Then, while the pasta is cooking, add the spices and lentils and cook until you have a thick, rich sauce.
+Then, while the pasta is boiling, add the spices and lentils, and cook until you have a thick, rich sauce.

-Top with grated cheese, or keep it fully plant-based by adding nutritional yeast or vegan cheese.
+Top with grated cheese, or keep it plant-based by adding nutritional yeast or vegan cheese.

 11. Mushroom and leek quinoa risotto

-Risotto is another Italian staple and usually involves lots of stirring and waiting.
+Risotto is another Italian staple, but it usually involves lots of stirring and waiting.
 So, to make a quick version, why not knock up this mushroom and leek quinoa risotto from Delicious?

 Because it uses quinoa instead of rice, it’s also healthier than classic risotto.
 Packed with minerals, fibre, antioxidants, and essential amino acids, quinoa is one of the most nutrient-dense foods around.